DIY egg Decorations - Royal Talens

 DIY 3: Vintage

+With our Vintage Chalk paint you can transform simple wooden eggs into lovely Easter decorations.
 The paint is very opaque and dries matt, giving it a vintage-look.
 Combine it with Metallic paint and Effect Liner to create a nice contrast in textures.
 You can use a sponge stick for even coverage.
 Be sure to shake the paints well before use and have fun!

-DIY 4: Doodles
+DIY 4: Easter Wreath

 DIY 5: Flower arrangement

+This cute circle of eggs is sure to brighten up your home!
 Fill it with flower bulbs, dried flowers or even some chocolate easter eggs.
 It is easy to make with plenty of room for your own creativity!

 Carefully empty your eggs from the top and rinse them thoroughly with water.
 Make sure the hole in the top is big enough.
 Then use painter’s tape to separate shapes on the eggs and paint them with Indoor & Outdoor paint.
 For a more interesting texture you can also use Beton Paste.
 Next, take a piece of rope painted in a Metallic paint.
 Twist the rope around the egg and take it off again immediately to leave an imprint.
 Finally, use a hot glue gun to glue the eggs together in a circle and fill it with flowers!